 A personal trainer should be able to help me get out of this rut and I calculated a few hundred pounds to spend in a couple of months.
 I then envisioned booking sessions on the weekends, and to fit around his schedule (also location) to run laps while he is standing there watching his timer.
 Right, so I would still need to do the hard work, while spending my money, too.
 It’s not the easy way out, is it?!

 For the first time I thought I will try to break my previous records without having someone watching me from behind.
 When I felt slowing down, instead I just started running faster.
 Though it wasn’t easy to do, it felt as simple as turning a little switch on in my mind.
 My timings have improved 2-3 minutes within a week, and I expect to complete my regular 8km (5 miles) run in 46 minutes (or less) before the end of this year.

 What surprises me is that I never thought of doing this before.
-It only took me a little play with thoughts (from calculating how much I would spend on getting professional support and at the same time, wanting to save all that money… all the way to simply breaking out of the rut by myself).
-These are small, but concrete steps anyone can take to get themselves back in the game.
-If you are still reading this, I have a question for you, too.
+It only took me a little play with thoughts (from calculating how much I would spend on getting professional support, while at the same time, wanting to save the money… all the way to simply deciding to do it all, myself).
+These are just logical steps anyone can take to raise their standards.
+If you are still reading this, then I have a question for you, too.

 How much would you spend on quitting your bad habit?
 Whether it’s to stop smoking or increase the time you spend on getting/ staying fit, the solution is in your hand.
 You are the director of your life.